Adding and Shutting Down a Redundant Storage Manager

 To shut down a redundant storage manager,

-nuocmd show domaincommand to identify the SM to be shut down.
+nuocmd show archivescommand to identify the SM to be shut down.

-2. Shut down the required SM using either NuoDB Command’s
+2. Shut down the SM by using the

-delete archive command to delete the archive from the Admin as follows:
+nuocmd delete archive command to delete the archive object from the domain state as follows:

-This command does not delete the archive from the file system.
+This command does not delete the archive data from the file system.

-To remove the archive from the file system run the OS CLI command to delete the archive directory (e.g. using the Linux
+To remove the archive data from the file system, delete the archive directory directly (e.g. by using the